obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ## Challenges and Considerations
 ###### Checkpoint assignments

 The driver must be able to pick up where it left off in case the Kubelet restarts for any reason.
-With regards to cpusets, the CPU Manager can reassign those values in the event of a Kubelet restart as the CPU Manager state also keeps track of Pods covered by CCI drivers.
+With regards to cpusets, the CCI Resource Manager can reassign those values in the event of a Kubelet restart as the CCI Resource Manager store also keeps track of Pods covered by CCI drivers.
 Information specific to the driver can be handled by the driver itself using a checkpoint file.

 ## Implementation History